Meditation for March 19th

 What if I hadn’t moved and stayed in school that one time?

-What if I am standing there at work and I just shit myself?
+What if I am standing at work and I shit myself?

 What if my family actually hates me?

-What if there is an asteroid the size of Texas, but not as religiously motivated, and it is heading straight to Earth?
+What if there were an asteroid the size of Texas, but not as religiously motivated, and it were heading straight for Earth?

 What if there are spiders in my bed?